 A tummy tuck is most often performed due to abdominal muscle laxity that might result from pregnancy, intrinsically lax tissues or postoperative scars.
 Some women post-pregnancy appear to still look pregnant due to residual long-standing muscle laxity.
 A tummy tuck is also the most often performed procedure for individuals who have sustained massive weight loss.
 A tummy tuck may focus primarily on excess skin and improving skin contour, or on tightening abdominal muscles, but most of the time on both.

 A tummy tuck may be combined with liposuction, a back lift, a thigh lift, or breast augmentation to rejuvenate the entire torso.
-Our Baltimore tummy tuck may also be combined with abdominal hernia repairs, sometimes utilizing materials to reinforce the muscle repair.
+A tummy tuck may also be combined with abdominal hernia repairs, sometimes utilizing materials to reinforce the muscle repair.
 During the initial consultation, you will discuss with Dr. Shermak what you would like to improve so she can understand your expectations and determine how to best achieve the desired result.